asceth/bbcoder/README.md

 * content -> Everything between the two tags (with [b]strong arm[/b] content returns 'strong arm')
 * singular? -> Tells you if this tag is being parsed in singular form or if it had an ending tag (affects if content has any data)

+You can remove all configured tags by calling `BBCoder.configuration.clear`.

 Author
 ------